yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/lite-checkout-android.md

 )
 ```

+> 📘 Apple Pay Payment Flow
+>
+> When a customer selects Apple Pay as their payment method, the Apple Pay payment sheet opens immediately after selection, providing a streamlined checkout experience with no extra confirmation steps required.

 ## Step 7: Get the OTT (one-time token)

 The one-time token is a unique identifier that represents a payment session.
 This token is required to create a payment.